NicoD-SBC/armbian-gaming/README.md

   malior-droid stop
   malior-droid start

-Use duckstation by browsing to folder with terminal :
-cd ~/duckstation/build-release/bin
-Open with :
-./duckstation-qt

 To use retropie type :
   emulationstation

 To use Aethersx2 PS2 emulator, best to use an X11 desktop for best performance.
 With RK3588 and Panfork use malirun
-For RK3588 use : malirun ./AetherSX2-v1.5-3606.AppImage
+For RK3588 use :
+  malirun ./AetherSX2-v1.5-3606.AppImage

 After building Xonotic you go to the directory :